Hanoi Itinerary – What to know before you go

 Things to do in Hanoi

 If you are going to Hanoi you must be wondering what to visit in Hanoi.
 I have an entire blog post on the best things to do in Hanoi.
-Here I picked a handful, which should come handy if you are only looking for things to do in Hanoi in 3 days.
+And in this one I picked a handful, which should come handy if you are only looking for things to do in Hanoi in 3 days.

 Top tourist attractions in Hanoi Vietnam: